A portfolio approach to massively parallel Bayesian optimization: Batch selection as a portfolio problem

+In terms of complexity, the main task is to find the assets, i.e., candidate designs on $\PF$.
+Evaluating $m_n$ and $s_n$ cost $\mathcal{O}(n^2)$ after a $\mathcal{O}(n^3)$ matrix inversion operation that only needs to be done once.
+An order of magnitude can be gained with approximations, see for instance \cite{wang2019exact}.
+Then $\mathbf{r}$ and $\mathbf{Q}$ are computed on the assets, before maximizing the Sharpe ratio, whose optimal weights provide the best $q$ designs.
+Filtering solutions reduces the size of the QP problem to be solved, either with PI or the probability of non-domination (PND) in the MO case.
+Crucially, the complexity does not depend on $q$ with replication.

-We illustrate the method on an example in Figure \ref{fig:example}, comparing the outcome of optimizing qEI, its fast approximation qAEI \citep{Binois2015} and qHSRI in the mean vs.\ standard deviation space.
+We illustrate the proposed method (qHSRI) on an example in Figure \ref{fig:example}, comparing the outcome of optimizing qEI, its fast approximation qAEI \citep{Binois2015} and qHSRI in the mean vs. standard deviation ($m_n$ vs.\ $s_n$) space.
 Additional candidates are shown, either randomly sampled in $\X$ or on the estimated exploration/exploitation Pareto set.
-Negation of the standard deviation is taken to consider minimization.
-While all qHSRI selected designs are on the Pareto front, this is not the case for the qEI version, particularly so when $q$ is larger, where none of the selected designs are -- possibly due to the much higher difficulty of solving the corresponding optimization problem.
-Designs corresponding to powers of EI also appear on the Pareto front, showing a richer exploration/exploitation trade-off than with EI only.
-We also observe that points with large variance may not be of interest if they have a negligible PI.
+Negation of the standard deviation is taken for minimization.
+While all qHSRI selected designs are on $\PF$, this is not the case for the qEI version, particularly so when $q$ is larger, where none of the selected designs are -- possibly due to the much higher difficulty of solving the corresponding optimization problem.
+Designs corresponding to powers of EI also appear on $\PF$, showing a richer exploration/exploitation trade-off than with EI only.
+We also observe that points with large variance may not be of interest if they have a negligible PI (e.g., $<0.1$).

-It could be argued that this approach to batch optimization ignores distances in the input space and could form clusters.
-While this is the case, since the batch points cover the exploration/exploitation Pareto front, it automatically adapts to this latter's range of admissible values, depending on the iteration and problem.
-This is much harder to adapt \emph{a priori} in the input space and it avoids having to define minimal distances manually, as in \cite{Gonzalez2016}.
-Still, for numerical stability and to favor replication, a minimal distance can be added as well.
+It could be argued that the qHSRI approach ignores distances in the input space and could form clusters.
+While this is the case, depending on the exploration-exploitation Pareto set, since the batch points cover $\PF$, it automatically adapts to this latter's range of optimal values, depending on the iteration and problem.
+This is harder to adapt \emph{a priori} in the input space and it avoids having to define minimal distances manually, as in \cite{Gonzalez2016}.
+Still, for numerical stability and to favor replication, a minimal distance can be set as well.